mattes/dockerfile-buildpacks/rails/README.md

 Staged (for easier caching and tooling) Dockerfiles to bundle a Rails application.
 The final Docker image will be a [distroless](https://github.com/GoogleContainerTools/distroless) image.

-__Dockerfile.Base__ installs the base layer with apt packages, rbenv and nodenv.
+__Dockerfile.Base__ installs the base layer with apt packages.
 It installs Ruby and Node via the mounted `.ruby-version` and `.node-version` files.

 __Dockerfile.Build__ runs `bundle install` and `yarn install` to install dependencies.